Art

 This course provides advanced level instruction leading to advanced projects in ceramics, integrating multiple handbuilding techniques used to create a cohesive body of work.
 Emphasis will be on demonstration of a large scale construction in clay using structural supports.
 Course exercises will cover advanced surface decoration and glazing.
 Students will focus on producing a unified series of large scale sculptures as well as have hands-on experience with firing kilns.

-This foundation course explores techniques and processes in ceramics through personal exploration within the context of the awareness of historical and contemporary surveys across cultures.
-Evaluation and critique of historical examples of ceramics from various cultures, historical periods, and aesthetic sensibilities will be discussed during the lab and lecture hours.
+This foundation course explores materials, concepts, techniques, and processes in ceramics, including basic design principles, creative development, hand-building, throwing, glaze techniques, firing, and ceramic terminology.
+Emphasis is placed on personal exploration within the context of historical and contemporary developments across cultures.
+Evaluation and critique of aesthetics and the creative development of clay objects, including historical examples of ceramics from various cultures, historical periods, and aesthetic sensibilities will be discussed during the lab and lecture hours.
 Students will be introduced to the fundamentals of making, decorating, and firing.

 This course provides continued ceramics practice and explores contemporary issues in ceramics.
 Students will experiment with artistic expression and be exposed to a variety of aesthetics to help them develop and create individual concepts and understand contemporary ceramics issues.